fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/purchase-plans/create-monthly-sip.md

 title: Create a new SIP
 ---
 ## Create a new SIP
-> The use case explained here is implemented via APIs which are in Alpha Stage.
-The API specs might change.

 #### 1. Send OTP to mobile/email and obtain consent for nomination details before SIP order